-Conditional promises to give are recorded as contributions in the period the condition or barrier is met.
-Conditional promises to give are not recognized as revenue until they become unconditional, i.e., when the conditions on which they depend have been met.
-If funds are received from such gifts, they are recorded as refundable advances until the contingency is satisfied.
-When the contingency is satisfied, the gift is recognized as either revenue without donor restrictions or revenue with donor restrictions, depending on the intent of the donor.
+Conditional promises to give are not recognized as revenue until they become unconditional, i.e., when the conditions on which they depend have been met or barriers achieved.
+If funds are received from such gifts, they are recorded as refundable advances until the condition is satisfied.
+When the condition is satisfied, the gift is recognized as either revenue without donor restrictions or revenue with donor restrictions, depending on the intent of the donor.